shural/qcoin/README.md

 * Continuous integration as check-ins of smaller granularity
 * Accuracy of documentation
 * ......

+   There are more complicated situations beyond atomic activities described above.
+One example is that differnt group of inhabitants have different and sometimes contraray perspectives driving these activities in different order and differetn priority.
+Clearly the impact on quality would be different.
+How to map this difference is TBD.

 # Consensus protocol
 There are a few considerations in this design of consensus protocol (in other words, rules to enforce in the crypto economy).